-This field evaluation of Software Motor Company's switched reluctance motors targets commercial and potentially industrial customers.
-The project team will coordinate with SMC to install/retrofit SRMs in the rooftop units of the selected customer sites.
-The project team will conduct analysis to determine the energy savings of each retrofitted motor and its operating characteristics using acquired data as the primary source.
+This field evaluation of switched reluctance motors targets commercial and potentially industrial customers.
+The project team will coordinate with the manufacturer to install/retrofit SRMs in the rooftop units of the selected customer sites.
+The project team will validate the energy savings of each retrofitted motor and its operating characteristics using primary data collected on site.
 Data from both pre- and post-installation operating periods will be weather-normalized and extrapolated to a typical year to draw conclusions regarding projected annual energy savings of these SRMs.
 Additionally, the project team will conduct additional market research to understand ComEd building stock with rooftop units and applicable motors, then extrapolate the estimated annual energy savings results for the sample SRM units to the most common building and system types in ComEd territory to estimate the total resulting technical potential for the territory.